riyaadazad/html-tricks/_posts/2019-02-10-how-to-create-your-own-site-for-free.md

 <!-- from Intro'ing GitHub Pages -->
 <!-- jekyll only works with static sites as mentioned in a previous section -->
 You've read a lot about Jekyll in this post already, but you must be wondering what on earth (or mars) it is.
 Jekyll is basically the opposite of a dynamic (clickable) CMS like Wordpress, Squarespace, or Wix; Jekyll is a static site generator.
-This means that it takes in plain text (with a little bit of Markdown for formatting, such as bold or italics) and generates
+This means that it takes in plain text (with a little bit of Markdown for formatting, such as bold or italics) and spits out a ready-made site or blog.

 ## Build-a-Jekyll Workshop